econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 [^modigliani_brumberg]: @10.7551/mitpress/1923.003.0004

 In this paper, we argue that the elements are already available to construct a model that 'practitioners can adopt,' and all that is needed is to combine the relevant academic contributions with some wisdom from practitioners' own experience of advising clients.
-Our paper's central contribution is to provide a small [open-source computational model](github.com/econ-ark/life-cycle-prime-time) that incorporates the features that make it possible to build rigorous optimizing life cycle models whose advice is not obviously wrong.
+Our paper's central contribution is to provide a small [open-source computational model](github.com/econ-ark/life-cycle-prime-time) that incorporates some of the features that make it possible to build rigorous optimizing life cycle models whose advice is not obviously wrong.

 %% MNW: I'm not sure that the first sentence describes what you actually do here.
 At most, you're including a calibration of medical expenses *in retirement*, treated as "negative income shocks".
 It doesn't include any of the other features you mention might be important, like housing, persistent medical needs / long term disability, etc. And I'm not sure the extent to which you're using "wisdom from practitioners' own experience", other than rejecting any model with a sharp wealth drawdown rate.

-We begin with a (very) brief literature synopsis, then present a set of illustrative models ending with our proposed solution, which involves a small twist to the old idea (@carrollWhyDoTheRich) of incorporating wealth directly in the utility function.
+We begin with a (very) brief literature synopsis, then present a set of models that illustrate the difficulty of matching empirical facts with the life-cycle approach.
+We end with our proposed solution, which involves a small twist to the old idea (@carrollWhyDoTheRich) of incorporating wealth directly in the utility function.

 ## Recent Developments in the Literature